Rules and Format

 Competitors shall be scheduled to compete in time slots with the length of the time slots to be determined by the Gyms based of how many Competitors register to compete.
 Gyms have the discretion to allow or not allow any spectators at the competitions based on their local regulations with respect to social distancing procedures.

 To ensure the fairness of XPs awarded across the competitions and Gyms, since some Gyms have different obstacles than other Gyms, IXGL will provide guidelines in the form of an Obstacles Catalog comprising of difficulty categories for each obstacle.

 An objective and merit reward system based on experience points (XPs) representing the Competitors’ skill levels shall be used in all Regional and Continental qualifying competitions.
-Top 10 percentile male & female competitors in each age and experience level group will move up on to the next Leaderboard and bottom 5 percentile male and female competitors demote to lower Leaderboard.
+The top 10% of male & female competitors in each age and experience level group will move up on to the next Leaderboard and bottom 5% of male and female competitors demoted to a lower Leaderboard.

 Gyms will be required to have obstacles that challenge the upper body and grip strength, balance and agility .
 Gym inspections will be performed by IXGL officials and will be deemed qualified by said inspectors.
 League competitions will be Live Streamed and recorded into IXGL’s Media Recording Systems.
 Gyms will be held responsible in providing proper safety mats and padding to keep competitors safe and injury free.
 Gyms must also be insured and have safety waivers for competitors on file.

 IXGL uses a scoring system for each competition on a League course.
 Everyone registered to compete must make an honest effort to run the full course.
 Each competitor that participates in IXGL is starting their run with 15 points.
 If they run the course with no mistakes the 15 XP accumulate to their placing in Leaderboards.